soobinrho/soobinrho/README.md

 this repository to remember what to re-install.
-Installing these dotfiles will give you the same look as shown below, which consists of styles and configs for
+Installing these dotfiles will give you the same look as shown below, which consists of my chosen styles and settings for
 Bash, Konsole, and Neovim.

 <img src="https://user-images.githubusercontent.com/19341857/184075267-9818b003-480e-4ceb-a172-f7e6a1d686c7.gif">